-The INTJ personality type, nicknamed The Strategist, is known as the brilliant, ingenious, and perfectionist among the 16 Myers-Briggs types.
+The INTJ personality type, nicknamed The Strategist, is known as the brilliant, ingenious, and perfectionist among the 16 personality types.
 They are original, independent, and innovative people, constantly looking for ways to improve society with their out-of-the-box thinking.
 If an INTJ sets their mind to something, there’s little in the world that can stop them from achieving their goal.

 And if you already have your results, keep reading to find out more about The Strategist, and other useful INTJ facts like: